everybytesystems/dhis2-dataflow-sdk/PUBLISHING_GUIDE.md

-# DHIS2 DataFlow SDK - Publishing Guide
+# DHIS2 EBSCore SDK - Publishing Guide

 ## 📦 **Package Distribution Setup**

-This guide covers publishing the DHIS2 DataFlow SDK to various package repositories for easy distribution and consumption.
+This guide covers publishing the DHIS2 EBSCore SDK to various package repositories for easy distribution and consumption.

 ---